AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Security configuration/Configure WAF.md

 # Configure WAF

 Alibaba Cloud Content Delivery Network \(CDN\) integrates with Web Application Firewall \(WAF\) to filter out malicious requests and redirect secure requests to origin servers.
-WAF can protect web servers against intrusions, secure core data, and prevent server abnormalities caused by attacks.
+WAF can protect web servers against intrusions, secure core data, and prevent server anomalies caused by attacks.
 This topic describes the features, scenarios, and billing methods of WAF and how to configure WAF.

 -   WAF is activated in the [Alibaba Cloud CDN console](https://cdn.console.aliyun.com).
-To activate WAF in the Alibaba Cloud CDN console, choose **Security & Protection** \> **WAF** and click **Activate**.
+To activate WAF in the Alibaba Cloud CDN console, choose **Security & Protection** \> **WAF** in the left-side navigation pane and click **Activate**.
 -   WAF can be used to protect only CDN nodes in mainland China.
 Before you activate WAF, confirm the accelerated region of your domain name.
-For more information about how to modify the accelerated region, see [Modify basic information](/intl.en-US/Domain Management/Basic settings/Modify basic information.md).
+For more information about how to change the accelerated region, see [Modify basic information](/intl.en-US/Domain Management/Basic settings/Modify basic information.md).

 Alibaba Cloud CDN can be integrated with WAF.
 After WAF is activated, it can protect CDN nodes.
 For more information about features of WAF, see [What is WAF?](/intl.en-US/Product Introduction/What is WAF?.md).